-Joe Wojtylko is entering his eighth season as the head men's basketball coach at Wells College.
-In addition to his duties as bench boss of the basketball team, he also serves the athletic department as an Assistant Athletic Director, supervising the recruiting efforts of all 14 NCAA Division III varsity programs at the college.
+Joe Wojtylko completed his 10th season as the head coach for men's basketball at Wells College following the 2016-17 season.
+In addition to his duties with the basketball team, he also serves the athletic department as an Assistant Athletic Director, supervising the scheduling and contracts efforts of all 16 NCAA Division III varsity programs at the college.

 Named the first head coach in Wells College history in 2007, Wojtylko guided the Express to an average of 17 wins a season through the first four years of the program's existence.
 Since the 2008-09 season, Wells has appeared in the North Eastern Athletic Conference championship game three times, missing the playoffs only twice.
 The Express captured the 2010-11 NEAC Championship and went on to make an appearance in the 2011 NCAA Division III tournament, the first such time in program history.

 Under the guidance of Wojtylko, the Express became the fastest Division III program in history to reach 20 victories in a season, a feat which they accomplished during the 2009-10 season by posting a 21-7 overall record.
 He earned his 100th career victory as a Head Coach on Jan.
 22, 2015 following a 68-31 win against Wilson.

 Wojtylko has also coached nine NEAC All-Conference selections (including six First-Team All Conference honorees), three All-East Region players and one Division III News Preseason All-Americans.
 His teams have also led 17 individual and team categories within the NEAC during his tenure.
 Most notably, Juan Paulino led all NCAA Division III men's basketball players in field goal percentage (.701) in 2009-10.

 Prior to Wells, Wojtylko served as the assistant men's basketball coach at Hamilton College, helping his team capture both the Liberty League regular season and championship titles.
 Additionally, his team claimed two holiday tournament titles and was ranked both regionally and nationally.
 Wojtylko also helped develop a Second Team All-American and mentored two other All-Conference players.